maread99/beanahead/README.md

 First off, you'll need to use the `make` command to create a new `.beancount` file or three.

-> :information: You'll probably want these files to be in the same directory as your exisitng main ledger.
+> :information_source: You'll probably want these files to be in the same directory as your exisitng main ledger.
 The following examples assume you want to create the files in the current working directory.
 Pass the --dirpath (or -d) option to specify a different directory.

 If you want to include Regular Expected Transactions you'll need to create a definitions file and a dedicated ledger....
 ```